oracle/olcut/README.md

 ## Configuration System

 The OLCUT [Configuration System](README-Configuration.md) uses runtime dependency-injection to instantiate configurable components on the fly based on the contents of your configuration file.
 It allows you to both specify the parameters ("properties") that should be given to the components at initialization time as well as which types of objects should actually be instantiated for each component.
-It uses an XML file to describe the configuration.
+By default it uses an XML file to describe the configuration, though edn, json and protobuf formats are available.
 OLCUT uses Java Annotations extensively to facilitate code integration.

 ```xml
     <config>